joestubbs/coe379L-sp25/docs/unit01/eda.rst

 This information helps us to see how the values of a particular column are distributed.
 For example, the data indicate that:

+* Oldest car in the dataset is from the year 1993 and newest one is from 2019.
+* Minimum mileage on some of the cars is 2437 miles
+* Lowest price of the used used car is less than 4k.
+You can find many more interesting insights from the data.

 We can also use graphical tools for this purpose.